 A chiropractic adjustment is defined as “the art of using a specific force in a precise direction, applied to a joint that is out of alignment, “Locked up,” or not moving properly.
 A chiropractic adjustment is a safe and natural procedure.
 By receiving an adjustment, you are actively trying to remove interference from the nervous system.
 In doing so, you are improving your spinal function, and overall health.
 Remember, not everyone receives the same form of adjustment.
 Different techniques and forces are used based on factors such as health, age, preferences and comfort.

 Is Chiropractic Safe?

-While past media attention has sometimes painted a negative picture of the chiropractic profession, one merely has to compare malpractice rates between chiropractors and other health care professionals to decide which health care professionals they feel are “safe”.
-Scientific literature proves that chiropractors’ malpractice premiums are a small faction in comparison to those of medical doctors.
+While past media attention may have painted at times a negative picture of the chiropractic profession, scientific literature provides solid evidence of chiropractic care efficacy and safety.
 Chiropractic’s excellent safety record is the result of a conservative and natural approach the health-one, which avoids invasive procedures and addictive drugs.

 What Type of Education do Chiropractic Doctors Receive?

 Chiropractic education and medical education are similar in many respects; however, there are some noticeable differences.
 Chiropractors do not prescribe drugs or perform invasive procedures.
 Instead, chiropractic doctors are trained to correct vertebral subluxations-their training, therefore, differs from that of a standard medical doctor.
 After graduating with a Doctor of Chiropractic (D.C) Degree, each candidate must pass National Board Examinations.